asadfiroz/screen-share-pipeline/README.md

 The model was trained on both sets combined, which made it work much better on real screens than synthetic data alone.

+## How the model was trained (steps I followed)

+You will need: pip install opencv-python numpy pillow-heif (PyTorch is already installed in Google Colab).

+1. Generate synthetic data: put screenshots in a content/ folder and room photos in a backgrounds/ folder, then run python generate_data.py.
+This builds thousands of labeled fake-laptop images.
+2. Collect real data: open capture.html on a phone, point at a real screen, and tap Capture whenever the outline locks on.
+The old classical detector auto labels each shot.
+Download the result as real_dataset.zip.
+3. Train: in Google Colab (free GPU), upload the synthetic and real data and run train_v2.py.
+It trains the corner-detection model and exports screen_corners.onnx.
+4. Deploy: put screen_corners.onnx next to index.html in this repo.
+The app loads it automatically.

 ## Tech stack

 - App and inference: HTML, JavaScript, OpenCV.js (for the warp and sharpen),